Hilton Head South Carolina, USA Travel Guide

 Two main airports serve Hilton Head Island.
 Consider flight options.

-Direct flight options connect to numerous U.S. Cities.
+Direct air travel possibilities connect to a large number of U.S. Cities.
 No direct international flights.

-SAV offers on-site rental car agencies, taxis, rideshare pick-up areas, shuttle services, dining options, retail shops, ATMs, and free Wi-Fi.
+SAV offers on-site rental car agencies, taxis, rideshare pick-up areas, shuttle transport, dining options, stores, ATMs, and free Wireless internet-Fi.

-HHH is a smaller terminal with limited amenities.
+HHH is a smaller terminal with few amenities.
 Rental cars are on-site, as are taxis and rideshare services.
 A small cafe is available.

 From SAV, a rental car marks the most popular option.
 Shuttles, taxis, and rideshare services are also available.
 From HHH, rentals, taxis, and rideshares are readily available.